Jaxelr/VueSimpleTemplate/Readme.md

 | :---: | :---: |
 | [![NuGet][nuget-img]][nuget] | [![MyGet][myget-img]][myget] |

+## Prerequisites

+You must have dotnetcore 2.2 or later installed.

 ## Installation

-To install the template, via commandline simply using nuget:
+To install the template, via command line simply using nuget:

 `dotnet new -i "Vue.Simple.Template::*"`